mindy-zheng/Lexical-Scanner/README.md

 Option 1: Enter: ./P1 test1.f23
 	- or any testing file you'd like to use.
 	- I created all testing files provided
-Option 2: Enter: ./P1 [input]
+	- Similar to P0, .f23 will be append if not provided by user Option 2: Enter: ./P1
-	- in which input is of your choosing.
+	- It will make a new line for you to enter input:
+	- example input: x xy xaw

 I have 6 files: token.h, scanner.h, scanner.c, testScanner.c, testScanner.h, and main.c

-token.h - defines the token type: tokenID, token instance, and line number.